-This course builds upon the fundamental concepts of the variables, expressions, equations, and graphs studied in first-year algebra.
+This course builds upon the fundamental concepts of the variables, expressions, equations and graphs studied in first-year algebra.
 This course differs from Algebra II in that less class time is spent on reviewing Algebra I concepts.
 Students should have a solid mastery of Algebra I and desire the challenge of a faster-paced course.
-The course covers properties and applications of numbers, graphs, expressions, equations, inequalities, and functions.
-Applications of mathematics to real-world problems, effective reasoning skills, and problem-solving strategies are emphasized.
+This course covers the properties and applications of numbers, graphs, expressions, equations, inequalities and functions.
+The applications of mathematics to real-world problems, effective reasoning skills and problem-solving strategies are emphasized.
 The following skills and abilities are given high priority: making connections between the mathematical concepts studied and other subject areas, using mathematical language when modeling situations, effectively and efficiently using a graphing calculator and other applicable technology, and analyzing and avoiding common errors.
 (Full year, 1 credit)